Dzsek/pretense/README.md

 - Fixed CMD points not getting awarded
 - Fixed ground convoy disperse not working
 - Fixed aircraft not getting sent home properly

+### v1.1.6 - 3 July 2023

+- Removed winds (they were included accidentally)
+- Enabled EPLRS for all AWACS

+### v1.1.7 - 3 July 2023

+- Fixed another crash on CMD reward